Mary Taylor (Coronation Street): Storylines

-After the death of Sunita Alahan (Shobna Gulati), Mary became the full-time nanny to her children Aadi and Asha and took care of the domestic duties, after widower Dev Alahan (Jimmi Harkishin) struggled to cope single-handed with the children and his business.
-She began to have feelings towards Dev and she and Julie Carp (Katy Cavanagh) fought for Dev's affections however Julie and Dev later begin a relationship.
-Mary later has her mobile home removed and has to move in with Julie and clashes with her, as Dev is not around.
+After the death of Sunita Alahan (Shobna Gulati), Mary becomes the full-time nanny to her children, Aadi and Asha, and takes care of the domestic duties, after widower Dev Alahan (Jimmi Harkishin) struggles to cope with the children, and his business.
+She begins to have feelings towards Dev, and she and Julie Carp (Katy Cavanagh) fight for Dev's affections, however Julie and Dev later begin a relationship.
+Mary later has her mobile home removed, and has to move in with Julie and clashes with her, as Dev is not around.
 Dev returns to the street and he breaks up with Julie after developing feelings for his friend Talisa, making Mary happy.

 Mary meets a fellow fan of seances and mysterious happenings, Brendan Finch (Ted Robbins) and begins a relationship with him, however after finding out he has a wife she breaks up with him, leaving Mary heartbroken.
-Mary and Dev spend a night together and whilst he panics that they had sex and worries about his girlfriend Erica Holroyd (Claire King) Mary later reveals that they didn't have sex and just slept together after getting drunk.
+Mary and Dev spend a night together, and he panics that they had sex, and worries about his girlfriend Erica Holroyd (Claire King).
+Mary later reveals that they didn't have sex and just slept together after getting drunk.

 Mary tells Norris that when she was 14 years old, she used to babysit for a family friend, who later raped her.
 She consequently fell pregnant.
 As her pregnancy became more conspicuous, her mother informed the neighbours that Mary was visiting an aunt.
 Following a homebirth, her son was left on the doorstep of St Jude's church in Newton-le-Willows.
 He was subsequently named Jude by a nurse named Maureen Nuttall.
 Mary's son finds her and asks her to move to South Africa with him, to which she agrees.
 After saying goodbye to her friends in The Rovers, Mary and Jude leave for the airport.
 However, she changes her mind and tells Norris that she wants to stay in Weatherfield.